 - Morning and afternoon surgery.

 - Face to face and telephone appointments.
-There is a limit to how many patients we can see in a day so you may need to wait for an appointment, but you can book up to 4 weeks in advance.
+There is a limit to how many patients we can see in a day so you may need to wait for an appointment.

 - Urgent Problems Clinic each afternoon for serious conditions that cannot wait until the next day.
 You will need to tell the receptionist what the nature of the problem is so the doctor can prioritise the return telephone calls.